Healthdirect Free Australian health advice you can count on.

 What are the symptoms of gastroenteritis?

-If you have gastroenteritis, you may have:
+If you have severe gastro, you may:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.